-1. The Supreme Court shall be the highest body within the hierarchy of courts of justice.

-2. The Supreme Court shall ensure the uniform application of the law within its sphere of jurisdiction, in the interests of the Mozambican people.
+- 1. The Supreme Court shall be the highest body within the hierarchy of courts of justice. - 2.
+The Supreme Court shall ensure the uniform application of the law within its sphere of jurisdiction, in the interests of the Mozambican people.

+(Composition)
-1. The Supreme Court shall be composed of judges of appeal, whose number shall be established by law.

-2. The President of the Republic shall nominate the President and the Vice President of the Supreme Court, after consultation with the Superior Council of the Judiciary.

-Judges of the Supreme Court shall be nominated by the President of the Republic on the recommendation of the Superior Council of the Judiciary, on the basis of their curricula, after a public tender open to judges and other national citizens of reputed merit, all of whom shall hold degrees in law and be in full possession of their civil and political rights.
-At the time of their appointment, judges of the Supreme Court shall be of at least thirtyfive years of age and shall have at least ten years of experience at the bar or in teaching law, and all other requirements shall be fixed by law.
+- 1. The Supreme Tribunal is composed of councilor judges [juizes conselheiros], of [a] number established by law. - 2.
+The President of the Republic appoints the President and the Vice President of the Supreme Tribunal, the Superior Council of the Judicial Magistrature [being] heard. - 3.
+The Councilor Judges are appointed by the President of the Republic on proposal of the Superior Council of the Judicial Magistrature, after public competition, by curricular evaluation [avaliação], open to the magistrates and to other national citizens, of reputed merit, all degree-holders in Law, in full enjoyment of their civil and political rights. - 4.
+The Councilor Judges of the Supreme Tribunal must, on the date of their designation, be equal to or greater than thirty-five years of age, having exercised, for at least ten years, forensic activity or of teaching [activity] in Law, other requirements being established by law.